 - Staff members may not use the work place for proselytizing for religious, political or economic purposes.

+VI.
 Responsibility to Serenity Lane

 Serenity Lane staff should adhere to commitments made to Serenity Lane.